In-situ extreme mass ratio inspirals via sub-parsec formation and migration of stars in thin, gravitationally unstable AGN discs: Initial conditions

 \subsection{Where does fragmentation occur?}

-The fragmenting region of the disc is determined by two concurrent conditions, namely that $Q\sim Q_0$ and that the cooling time is $t_{\rm cool} \Omega < \beta_{\rm crit}$, where we choose $\beta_{\rm crit} = 3$.
+The fragmenting region of the disc is determined by two concurrent conditions, namely that $Q\sim Q_0$ and that the cooling time is $t_{\rm cool} \Omega < \beta_{\rm crit}$, where we choose $Q_0=1.4$ and $\beta_{\rm crit} = 3$.
 It is only when both these conditions are satisfied that a disc can achieve fragmentation.
 In absence of a short enough cooling time the gas temperature will rise as a result of spiral shocks, raising Q above the fragmentation limit (see \citealt{2007prpl.conf..607D}).
 Beyond the radius where this is satisfied (in a regime $\Delta r_{\rm frag}$), the disc will fragment into bound clumps which accrete surrounding material as they collapse, forming protostars.
 Note that the disc does not necessarily need to be more massive than the central SMBH in order to become self-gravitating: if it is thin and dense, the criteria are satisfied before $M_{\rm disc}\sim10^{-2} M_{\rm BH}$ (see Fig.~\ref{fig:disk_Mencl}).

 While theory predicts that discs around more massive BHs are more prone to GI \citep{Goodman2003,Lodato2007}, we find that discs around less massive SMBHs may fragment at smaller radii, provided the accretion rate is sufficiently high ($f_{\rm Edd}>0.05$).
 This is not intuitive---despite the lower gas densities, the cooler temperature allows for a different opacity source to dominate and consequently a faster cooling time.
-However, the lower densities in these discs mean that the fragments (and subsequent AGN stars) are born with comparatively smaller masses, as we will show in Fig.~\ref{fig:rf_M}.
+Note that if you consider the fragmentation radius in terms of the respective Schwarzschild radii of the central SMBH, for which $r_{\rm S}\propto M_{\rm BH}$, then more massive SMBHs fragment at distances of fewer Schwarzschild radii.
+However, the lower densities in discs around less massive SMBHs mean that the fragments (and subsequent AGN stars) are born with comparatively smaller masses, as we will show in Fig.~\ref{fig:rf_M}.
+The inclusion of surface irradiation increases the distance to the transition radius by a small factor.
+For the parameter space explored in this work, it does not prevent fragmentation.